 “People are terrified that there was a supervisor walking around this building with a loaded gun,” a DPW employee said this evening.

 “Every day you read about a workplace shooting.
 The one place you’d expect to feel safe is inside a government building with an armed security guard and a police officer at the desk.”

 In the absence of any reassurance by city leaders, “We have people in this building who are reaching out to employee assistance or have simply taken off from work this week,” the employee said.

 A DPW employee for more than 25 years – he was paid $91,759 last year – Brown has also been active in local politics.

-He is a friend and supporter of Sheila Dixon, another former mayor who narrowly lost to Brandon Scott in last year’s Democratic Party primary.
+He is a friend and avid supporter of Sheila Dixon.
+He gave $4,950 to her campaign last year when she was edged out by Brandon Scott in the Democratic Party primary.